NavyaShiva/Twitter-Analysis-of-Covid19-over-time/README.md

      Machine Learning models.

-## DATA
-* The data set contains data for Jan 1, 2020- March 31, 2020.
-Collected more than million tweets.
-* The data contains null values in the demographics.

 ## DATA PRE-PROCESSING
 * Built a Naive-Bayes classifier by manually labeling the data into organization or individual.
 The model predicted with an accuracy of 80%.